 Still, he does allow them to race on the roads once or twice during the off-season as long as the focus is on having fun.
 His team ran Crystal City this year and several of his athletes did well.
 Mangan sees their Twilighter success as the effect of good summer training rather than racing.
 Mike does not want his athletes to risk fatigue or injury for the fall, given that is it basically the start of a nine-month season, when cross country is paired with indoor and outdoor track.

-One of his athletes, Andrew DelVecchio, uses road races during the summer to work out at near-race-pace and to compete with his teammates in a low-stress environment.
-He enters his senior year named to the Virginia All-RunWashington Preseason Team.
-Last Spring, he ran the 3.2 Mile Run in Remembrance at Virginia Tech with his brother, and he ran the Twilighter this year.
+One of his former athletes, Andrew DelVecchio, used road races during the summer to work out at near-race-pace and to compete with his teammates in a low-stress environment.
+He enters his senior year named to the 2017 Virginia All-RunWashington Preseason Team.
+Last spring, he ran the 3.2 Mile Run in Remembrance at Virginia Tech with his brother, and he ran the Twilighter this year.
 Andrew finds that road racing can simulate cross country races, especially for practicing race strategy.

 “Road races can be crowded and claustrophobic at the start line and this is good practice for getting off the line and jockeying in a pack during cross country races,” he said.

 Chad Young, the coach at Bethesda-Chevy Chase High School, got his start while running for his high school.
 His coach used an early summer 8k as a baseline to see how everyone was doing and to identify goals for summer training.
 Today, Young occasionally runs the Army Ten-Miler or Cherry Blossom, and enjoys local races that support local causes.

 Now in charge of his own team, he doesn’t complement or supplement his athletes’ training with road races, and prefers that they stick to the training and racing plan.
 But he is not an absolutist.